Fairleigh Dickinson at Florham

 CAREER WRITE-UP

-The Devils have reached postseason play eleven times during Giotta’s tenure as head coach, including each of the last seven years and twelve of the last thirteen.
+The Devils have reached postseason play 13 times during Giotta’s tenure as head coach, including each of the last eight years and 14 of the last 15 seasons she has coached.

 In 2019, FDU again finished with a 10+ win season, going 13-8-1 and reaching the ECAC Second Round.
 Junior Midfielder Tatiana Nieto finished another all-conference season, earning MAC Freedom All-Conference Honorable mention, the third time in her career earning an all-conference nod.
 After a year pause due to CoVID-19, Giotta led the Devils back to both the MAC Freedom Tournament and the ECAC Tournament in 2021 with a record of 12-8-2.
 In 2021, Amanda Croce became the first student-athlete to earn United Soccer Coaches Scholar All-Region accolades.
 Additionally, three were tabbed to the All-MAC Freedom Team, whle Croce was named to the Academic All-MAC Team and was honored as a finalist for the NJAIAW Woman of the Year award.